longhorn499/LemonTree/README.md

 # LemonTree

-Display Markdown using UIKit views 🍋
+Display Markdown using `UIKit` 🍋

 **SCREENSHOT**

 # WHY?

-This can potentially be nice and provide more configuration options than presenting Markdown in webview or with one attributed string.
+This can potentially be nice and provide more configuration options than presenting Markdown in a webview or with one attributed string.

-By using `UIStackView` and constructing the Markdown "view" this way, there are situations where you can add a `UIView` with a configured spacer height (ex: GitHub Markdown does this for H1 and H2 heades), create a custom `UIView` for displaying code blocks, or insert a `UIImageView` for inline images, and again provide some opportunity for customization using `UIKit`.
+By using `UIStackView` to construct a Markdown "view", there are situations where you can add a `UIView` with a configured spacer height (ex: GitHub Markdown does this after H1 and H2 headers), create a custom `UIView` for displaying code blocks, or insert a `UIImageView` for inline images, and again provide some opportunity for customization using `UIKit`.

 # Usage